coderunner4/tflapiapp/README.md

 public readonly static string TFL_API_HOST = "https://api.tfl.gov.uk";
 ```

+You only need to configure `api_key`, the other parameter of `app_key` is hardcoded for now and with new documentation, its no longer needed, see https://techforum.tfl.gov.uk/t/where-to-find-app-id/1640

 ## How to build the code
 Here is how to build, please ensure to run command from main directory where you find `.sln` file